oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 :meth:`Connection.close()`.
 Alternatively, you may prefer to let connections be automatically cleaned up when references to them go out of scope.
 This lets cx_Oracle close dependent resources in the correct order.
-One other approach is the use of a "with" block, which ensures that a connection is closed once the block is completed.
-For example:
+One other approach is the use of a "with" block, for example:

 .. code-block:: python